furioussoul/tailmaster/README.md

 http://47.94.2.0:9090

 # Doc
-1 generate code)
+1) generate code:

-For generating .vue file code,you show go to Assemble->ManageApp to create an app,then add a page,
+For generating .vue file code,you should go to page 'Assemble->ManageApp' to create an app,then add a page,

 for now you can assemble page by dragging components on the left side and drop them into the middle section.

 Click 'code' on the action bar to see generated code and click copy to get code.

+2) customize own draggable components:

+You should know how to register components on vue,so this is the first step,

+second step is to go to page 'Develop->ManageControl',copy code of 'Div',

+and modify exports.* according to your own components,click save and you will see it on page 'Assemble->AssemblePage'.

 # Install